-Notify one of the Company's in-house attorneys and your manager immediately of any inspection, investigation, or request for information.
+Notify Group or Corporate legal counsel immediately of any inspection, investigation, or request for information.

 During a government inspection never:

 - Conceal, destroy, or alter any Company documents. - Lie or make misleading statements to a government investigator. - Obstruct the collection of information, data, or records. - Attempt to cause another employee to fail to provide accurate information.